forresto/svg-to-cnc/README.md

 # svg-to-cnc

-Compiles SVG paths for CNC software down basic paths.
+Compiles SVG shapes and transforms for CNC software down to basic paths.
 Each combination of stroke and fill becomes one path element.
-This makes it easier to attach them in Cricut, and then set the tool for each layer.
+This makes it easier to attach them in CAM software (like Cricut Designer), and then set the tool for each layer.

 Demo, with SVG file input: https://observablehq.com/@forresto/svg-to-cnc